root-project/root/geom/geom/README_units.md

 To avoid confusion between materials described in ROOT units and materials described in Geant4 units, this switch should by all means be set once, before any element or material is constructed.
-If for whatever reason this it is necessary to change the system of units later, this is feasible disabling the fatal exception:
+If for whatever reason it is necessary to change the system of units later, this is feasible disabling the otherwise fatal exception:

 ``` {.cpp}
 TGeoManager::LockDefaultUnits(kFALSE);